Potomac Interceptor Collapse

 (upstream of collapse)

-New Drainage Channel @ Overflow (Swainson Island) Fletcher's Boathouse Georgetown @ Wisconsin Ave National Harbor Anacostia @ S. Cap St
+Near Drainage Channel @ Overflow (Swainson Island) Between Minnie's Island and north shore of Potomac River South Side of Minnie's Island Fletcher's Boathouse Georgetown @ Wisconsin Ave Anacostia @ S. Cap St National Harbor

 Consistent with public health and U.S. Environmental Protection Agency standards, swimming is not recommended when E. coli levels exceed 410 MPN/100 mL.